aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Data Analysis & Pandas.md

 ### Why Pandas?

-* It helps you to explore and manipulate data in an efficient manner
+* It helps you explore and manipulate data in an efficient manner
-* It helps you to analyze large volumes of data with ease.
+* It helps you analyze large volumes of data with ease.
 When we say large volumes, it is in millions of rows/records.

 ### Why is Pandas so Popular?